Why rabbits should never be alone

 Why another rabbit?

 Our pet rabbits are wild rabbits at heart.
 All rabbits are prey animals and in the wild they rely on the company of other warren members, not only to keep warm in the winter but also to warn them if predators are around.
 So a single rabbit will feel anxious.
 It will need to be on the alert for danger 24/7 and never completely relax because there is no other rabbit to let it know when a predator is near.
+Single rabbits are proven to show behaviours that indicate negative welfare such as bar biting, so having a companion is thought to reduce stress for them.

 Rabbits only really speak rabbit.
 They don’t speak English, they don’t speak guinea pig, they don’t speak cat.
 But they speak rabbit really very well.
 They can communicate with each other and all those subtle little body language signs that we miss, they understand.